idvorkin/manager-book-redirect/README.md

 # The manager book redirect

+**NOTE:**  This used to be done with azure funtions.
+That's FaaS which is great, but if you're doing FaaS, I highly recommend using the much simpler modal.
+I'm starting that in 2024-04-20.

+---

 **NOTE** This used to only redirect to the manager book (thus the name).
 Now it redirects to any page on the blog